-The Cooper Companies, Inc. will hold a special meeting of stockholders at The Benjamin Hotel, 152 East 50th Street, New York, New York, on , 2004, at 10:00 a.m. local time, for the following purpose:
+The Cooper Companies, Inc. will hold a special meeting of stockholders at the offices of JPMorgan Chase & Co., 270 Park Avenue, 2nd Floor Auditorium, New York, New York, on November 16, 2004, at 10:00 a.m. local time, for the following purpose:

-to consider and vote upon a proposal to approve the issuance of Cooper common stock, par value \$0.10 per share, pursuant to the Agreement and Plan of Merger, dated as of July 28, 2004, by and among Cooper, TCC Acquisition Corp., a wholly-owned subsidiary of Cooper, and Ocular Sciences, Inc.
+• to consider and vote upon a proposal to approve the issuance of Cooper common stock, par value \$0.10 per share, pursuant to the Agreement and Plan of Merger by and among Cooper, TCC Acquisition Corp., a wholly-owned subsidiary of Cooper, and Ocular Sciences, Inc., as described in the accompanying joint proxy statement/prospectus, which is incorporated herein by reference.